WHERE ARE WE GOING NEXT?

 - Breakfast is provided every day.

 - Five dinners and 2 lunches are included.
-One non-hosted dinner during our visit to Monopoli.
+Enjoy one non-hosted dinner during our visit to Monopoli, a near-by village.

 - Walking tours of three different areas of Puglia with specialist walking guides